thiagoraheem/locador-inventory/replit.md

 - **Audit Mode Enhancements (Feb 2025)**: Added support for confirming items with value 0 in audit mode and created bulk confirmation functionality
 - **Bulk Confirmation API**: Created `/api/inventories/:id/confirm-all-items` endpoint to confirm all items with their current final quantities
 - **Audit Mode UI**: Added "Confirmar Todos com Quantidades Atuais" button in audit mode to confirm all items at once
+- **Mobile Counting Fix**: Fixed critical issue where manual count registration for products not found in inventory was not saving the count values to `inventory_items` table.
+Updated `createInventoryItem` method in `simple-storage.ts` to support dynamic fields (count1, count2, etc.) and modified mobile counting validation to allow quantity 0 in product registration

 ### Backend Architecture
 - **Runtime**: Node.js with Express.js framework